embeddedTS/buildroot-ts/README.md

 #### tsimx28 notes
 * Compatible with stock images as well as our additional supported images, e.g. Linux kernel 4.9 with Debian Stretch.
+* i.MX28 based platforms require a whole disk image to be written through the Image Replicator tool to create a bootable media.
+This is a limitation of the platforms themselves needing a bootloader present on the boot media.
+If the goal is to update a few files or unpack a tarball, it is recommended to use the stock initramfs scripting process, e.g. [https://docs.embeddedts.com/TS-7670#Scripting_in_the_initramfs](https://docs.embeddedts.com/TS-7670#Scripting_in_the_initramfs)
 * The Image Replicator tool is **not** compatible with devices that have soldered down NAND flash.
 Contact our [support team](https://support.embeddedts.com/support/home) if you are working with an older device that uses soldered down NAND flash rather than eMMC.

 Devices that are compatible with this Image Replicator tool boot directly to the selected media, SD or eMMC, and are unable to load a kernel from a USB disk.